lnlp/LMIC-node/README.md

 - User modifiable code is clearly marked in the source code.
 - Supports two different LMIC libraries: MCCI LoRaWAN LMIC library and IBM LMIC framework.
 - Support for many popular (LoRa) development boards.
-- Cross-platform, tested on STM32, SAMD21, ESP32, ESP8266, ATmega32u4 and ATmega328 boards.
+- Cross-platform, tested on STM32, SAMD21, ESP32, ESP8266, RP2040, MKL26Z64VFT4, ATmega32u4 and ATmega328 boards.
 - Hardware dependencies are handled in separate Board Support Files (BSF).
-- Built-in 'wait for serial port ready' with adjustable timeout and countdown visible on display.
-*Useful when using the serial monitor with boards with MCU with integrated USB support.*
+- Built-in 'wait for serial port ready' with adjustable timeout and countdown visible on display. *Useful when using the serial monitor with boards with MCU with integrated USB support.*
 - Abstraction of the serial port so code can print to `serial` without needing to know if it must print to `Serial` or `SerialUSB`.
 - Use correct GPIO pins for onboard LED, display, LoRa hardware, I2C and SPI ports even if these are incorrectly defined in the BSP.
 - Avoid hardware conflicts i.e. GPIO's shared between onboard LED, I2C, SPI and/or Vext.
 - Explicitly initialize I2C and SPI interfaces with correct pins if default pins are incorrectly defined in the BSP.
+- Select the proper subband for regions US915 and AU915.
-- When using LMIC debugging, output is automatically routed to the correct serial port.
+- For LMIC debugging, for each board, LMIC_PRINTF_TO is defined for the correct serial port.
 *No need to set the `LMIC_PRINTF_TO` parameter to `Serial` or `SerialUSB` manually.*

 ### 1.3 Requirements